designcompiler/FigmaD2Site/README.md

 # FigmaD2Site

-Experiment and pubice playground repo for all things figma, and development.
+Experiment and public playground repo for all things figma, and development.